kennysp19/osTicket-with-AD-Home-Lab/README.md

 ### osTicket LDAP plugin returning 404 on download

 The osTicket plugins repo has no formal releases so all the release tag download URLs return 404.
-The fix is to download directly from the branch using curl instead of wget.

 ---